spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.3.1 Description

 Provide a common name of the license that is not on the SPDX list.
+If the License Name field is not present for a license, it implies an equivalent meaning to NOASSERTION.
 The metadata for the license name field is shown in Table 65.

 **Table 65 — Metadata for the license name field**